 If you or your loved one has never been through an intensive outpatient program (IOP) before, taking the first step can be a bit overwhelming.
 The Raleigh House provides support for those suffering from substance abuse, mental health issues, or both.
 We are different than other IOPs, from our smaller group sessions to our holistic approach to treatment.

-Learn more about what to expect throughout the program to be better prepared to start a new life at The Raleigh House.
+Learn more about what to expect throughout our intensive outpatient program to be better prepared to start a new life at The Raleigh House.

 On your first day of IOP, we provide an orientation to our therapeutic model.
 We take the approach of healing the mind and body, and you will learn more about our philosophy during your orientation.
 You’ll also meet our team of clinicians.
 Don’t worry about bringing anything with you – we’ll provide a binder with your worksheets and assignments as well as any orientation paperwork.